Background

 Meal Modification Information

-The Individuals with Disabilities Education Act (IDEA) requires that any instruction or services included in a child’s individualized education plan (IEP) related to a child’s nutritional needs that are deemed necessary for the child to receive a free and appropriate public education must be provided at public expense and at no cost to the parents and guardians.
-Accordingly, SFAs are required to make modifications to accommodate children with disabilities at no extra charge.
-(Title 7, Code of Federal Regulations [7 CFR], Section 15b.26[d]).
-Regardless of the meal accommodation, reimbursement for modified meals served to children with disabilities is based on the child’s eligibility for free, reduced-price, or paid meals for the applicable program.
-SFAs must notify families of the process for requesting meal modifications and the individual responsible for coordinating modifications (7 CFR 15b.7[a]).
+The Individuals with Disabilities Education Act of 1990 (IDEA) requires that any instruction or services included in a child’s Individualized Education Program (IEP) related to a child’s nutritional needs that are deemed necessary for the child to receive a free and appropriate public education must be provided at public expense and at no cost to the parents and guardians.
+Accordingly, SFAs are required to make modifications to accommodate children with disabilities at no extra charge (Title 7, Code of Federal Regulations [7 CFR], Section 15b.26[d]).
+Regardless of the meal accommodation, reimbursement for modified meals served to children with disabilities is based on the child’s eligibility rate for the applicable program.
+SFAs must notify families of the process for requesting meal modifications and the individual responsible for coordinating modifications (7 CFR, Section 15b.7[a]).
 SFAs are encouraged to use the team approach to address meal modifications, as described in further detail below.
 In many cases, reasonable dietary modifications for a child with a disability can be managed within the meal pattern requirements specified in 7 CFR, sections 210.10(m) and 220.8(m).
 In other cases, the needs of a child with a disability may involve requests for accommodations that do not meet the meal requirements, but are still reimbursable if documented with a medical statement.
-SFAs should direct specific inquiries regarding funding and requirements pertaining to Part B of IDEA to the U.S. Department of Education's IDEA web page External link opens in new window or tab..
+SFAs should direct specific inquiries regarding funding and requirements pertaining to Part B of the IDEA to the U.S. Department of Education (DOE) web page

 Medical Statement